nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Antifungal:** Pertaining to or affecting fungi, characteristic of Amphotec's therapeutic action.

-### Expanded Definition and Usage\nAmphotec is a critical component in the arsenal against serious fungal infections, particularly for patients who are at high risk due to factors such as HIV/AIDS, cancer treatments, or organ transplants.
+### Expanded Definition and Usage:
+Amphotec is a critical component in the arsenal against serious fungal infections, particularly for patients who are at high risk due to factors such as HIV/AIDS, cancer treatments, or organ transplants.
 The lipid complex in Amphotec is designed to alter the distribution of amphotericin B in the body, allowing it to target fungal cells more effectively while minimizing collateral damage to human cells.
 This mechanism significantly reduces the drug's nephrotoxic effects, a major concern with traditional amphotericin formulations, thereby expanding its safety and efficacy in treating severe infections.